Albert Schatz (scientist): Early life and education

 Schatz was born in Norwich, Connecticut, US, and attended schools at Passaic, New Jersey.
 His parents, Russian Jewish émigré father Julius Schatz and English mother Rae Schatz were farmers.
 He entered the College of Agriculture at Rutgers State University of New Jersey in 1932.
 He completed the Bachelor of Science with honours in soil science in 1942, topping his class.
 The day he received his result in May, he joined Selman Waksman who headed the Department of Soil Microbiology at Rutgers, as a postgraduate assistant.
 Waksman had been directing a research program searching for new antibiotic compounds produced by microorganisms in ordinary soil since 1937, and his teams were to discover more than 10 such chemicals between 1940 and 1952.
 A fellow student, Doris Ralston, described Schatz as "A poverty-stricken, brilliant student who worked with a burning intensity."

-Schatz initially worked on the antibiotics, actinomycin, clavacin and streptothricin, which Waksman had developed.
+Schatz initially worked on the antibiotics, actinomycin, clavacin, and streptothricin, which Waksman had developed.
 He soon found out that these compounds were too toxic in animals to be of any practical usage in humans.
 After working for five months he was conscripted to the US Army in December 1942 during World War II.
 As a man with microbiology background, he was posted as a bacteriologist in the Medical Detachment of the Air Force, stationed in army hospitals in Florida.
 He was discharged on 15 June 1943 due to back injury.

 With an option to work in a pharmaceutic company or pursue a PhD, Schatz chose the latter.
 He rejoined Waksman's lab from where he received a PhD in 1945 with the thesis "Streptomycin, an Antibiotic Produced by Actinomyces griseus."
 His PhD work led to the discovery of the first antibiotic, streptomycin, that is effective against tuberculosis.

 Career

 After leaving Rutgers in 1946, Schatz worked at Brooklyn College, and the National Agricultural College in Doylestown, Pennsylvania.
-Much of Schatz later work was on dentistry starting from 1953.
+Much of Schatz's later work was on dentistry starting from 1953.
 While working as the Chief of the Division of Microbiology at the Philadelphia General Hospital, Schatz and his uncle Joseph J. Martin at the University of Pennsylvania Graduate School of Medicine developed a theory on the cause of tooth decay.
 The theory which they named "proteolysis-chelation theory" rooted in Schatz's original research in 1955.
 The full framework of the theory was published in 1962.

 Schatz became the Most Distinguished Professor of the Faculty of Chemistry and Pharmacy at the University of Chile from 1962 to 1965, then professor of education at Washington University in St. Louis from 1965 to 1969, and professor of science education at Temple University from 1969 to 1980.
 At Chile, he continued to study the effects of fluoridation of drinking water.